 Love, I know, carries a special meaning of which we are all fond.
 In the special meaning we sow the seeds of hypocrisy, however well intentioned we may be.
 To say love is simply the wolf of need in sheep’s clothing sounds very cynical at first glance.
 We want to convey a special magical, mystical, spiritual meaning, all the way from we love of God and God loves us, down to love of friends and family.
 This is where the inconsistencies enter in.
 It is in a way, to paraphrase chapter 1, The love that can be spoken of is not the constant love.
 A ‘truer’ love must be non-directional, by definition.
 Thus, without a profound sense of impartiality, love can only refer to some aspect of need.

-Consider these correlation pairs (2).
+Consider these correlation pairs (upper left).
 The active, or yang, are on top; the passive, or yin, are on the bottom.
-The word love, as it is often used correlates more to the active side; ‘truer’ love would correlate more to the passive side.
+The word love, as it is often used, correlates more to the active side; ‘truer’ love would correlate more to the passive side.
 These can be read in a clockwise direction.
-For example, the first set read thus: need rushes love; love waits need.
+For example, the first set reads thus: need rushes love; love waits need.
 The next set reads: life takes death; death gives life.
-To make sense of these connections, it will help to have your mind like that of a fool – how blank!… (and so on).
+To make sense of these connections, it probably helps to have your mind like that of a fool – how blank!, as chapter 20 puts it (2).